Medical Marijuana for Parkinson's Disease in Florida

 Overview

 Parkinson's is more common in adults over 60, and men have approximately 150% higher risk than women.
 Conventional treatments, primarily dopamine-boosting medications such as levodopa, can lose effectiveness over time and cause complications including dyskinesias (involuntary movements).
 Missing doses can further disturb dopamine levels, and since memory impairment is itself a Parkinson's symptom, medication adherence is a persistent challenge.
+Deep brain stimulation (DBS) surgery is an option for some patients but carries surgical risks and is not suitable for all disease stages.

 How Medical Cannabis May Help